-Education: High School Graduate or have a G.E.D. successful completion of a police academy and/or comparative compliance approved by the Maryland Police and Correctional Training Commission.
+High School Graduate or have a G.E.D. and successful completion of a police academy and/or comparative compliance approved by the Maryland Police and Correctional Training Commission.

+EXPERIENCE:

-Experience: Patrolman First Class - Two (2) years of experience and successful performance as a Patrol Officer.
+Patrolman First Class - Two (2) years of experience which begins after successful completion of FTO training and successful performance as a patrol officer.